lukyle/TipCalculator/TipCalculator/README.md

 ## Notes

 Initially installing XCode and setting up the project took quite a while.
 In addition, I had to get used to learning and writing Swift code.
+This was a fun beginner project!

 ## License